Compulsive Sexual Behaviour

 With others or alone

-Sexual activity either involves the presence of another person or people or involves masturbation with or without viewing pornography while alone.
-Disordered inter-personal sexual behaviour may encompass multiple short-term encounters with strangers where there is almost no emotional investment, in contrast to non-addictive relationships.
+Sexual activity either involves the presence of another person or multiple sexual partners or involves masturbation with or without viewing pornography while alone.
+Disordered inter-personal repetitive sexual impulses may encompass multiple short-term encounters with strangers where there is almost no emotional investment, in contrast to non-addictive relationships.
 Apart from short-term excitement or relief, it can ultimately feel unsatisfying.
 Repetitive visits to sex workers, cruising, or risky sex, sometimes with use of substances (“chem sex”), may feature.
-Sexual behaviour indulged while alone may include obsessive consumption of pornography both offline or online (through web cams or other devices); broadly known as cybersex.
+Sexual impulses indulged while alone may include obsessive consumption of pornography both offline or online (through web cams or other devices); broadly known as cybersex.

 The role of the internet